 Sitting in the Gates: The Movement of Men

 Men.
 Can’t live with them.
 Can’t live without them.
 Or is that what men say about women?
 Women said it differently.
 ‘A woman needs a man like a fish needs a bicycle’, from an earlier phrase, that ‘Man needs God like a fish needs a bicycle.’
 Perhaps there’s a link.
-Both Gloria and Irma Dunn, to whom the ‘woman needs man not’ quote has been attributed, were quite OK getting married, despite their youthful humour in the women’s lib movement.
+Both Gloria Steinem and Irina Dunn, to whom the ‘woman needs man not’ quote has been attributed, were quite OK getting married, despite their youthful humour in the women’s lib movement.
 Perhaps man needs God after all.

 There are various descriptions, in ancient texts, of maenadic women leaving domesticity and rushing off into the wilds, for a few days of orgiastic abandon, in service to Dionysus.